TEG-Blue·Interactive tools on .com →

 Binary Classification Fails Human Complexity

-Nuance AI Systems Can Actually Use
+Nuance AI Systems Can Use

 Empathy Gradient